PDF to JPG

 Frequently Asked Questions

-What DPI should I choose for different use cases?
+What DPI should I choose?

-Can I convert specific pages instead of entire PDF?
+Can I convert specific pages only?

-Does conversion preserve text searchability and selectability?
+Does conversion preserve text searchability?

-Why is my converted JPG blurry compared to PDF?
+Why is my converted JPG blurry?

-Can I convert password-protected or encrypted PDFs?
+Can I convert password-protected PDFs?

-What happens to PDF form fields and annotations?
+What happens to form fields and annotations?